Residue sums for superconformal indices: Case study: Macdonald index of N=4 SU(2) SYM

-Interestingly, for $l_{1,2}=0$ these are precisely the two additional zero-mode generators identified above whose product can be treated as independent in the ring of operators.
+For $l_{1,2}=0$, these are the two additional zero-mode generators whose product can be treated as independent in the ring of operators, as identified above.
 It is thus natural to interpret the full prefactor in the first line of \eqref{eq:ressum-mcd-index-su2-n=4-2} in terms of a maximal set of independent generators, corresponding to \eqref{eq:bos-gens-mcd} and \eqref{eq:ferm-gens-mcd}, which generate a free subring in the full Macdonald sector.
 It also follows that the ${}_3\phi_2$ series encodes the remaining operators and the various relations they satisfy in the full ring.\footnote{It would be interesting to make contact with the free-field realization of the associated VOA \cite{Bonetti:2018fqz,Beem:2019tfp,Bonetti:2025kan}, which expresses the ring of operators as a quotient of a free $bc\beta\gamma$ module.
-Identifying the free module with the maximal set of independent generators suggests that the basic hypergeometric series encodes the quotient.} The fact that the additional generators and relations are captured so efficiently by the ${}_3\phi_2$ series is remarkable, and suggests an underlying simplicity in the Macdonald sector.
+Identifying the free module with the maximal set of independent generators suggests that the basic hypergeometric series could encode the quotient.} The fact that the additional generators and relations are captured so efficiently by the ${}_3\phi_2$ series is remarkable, and suggests an underlying simplicity in the Macdonald sector.

 To understand whether there are additional operators, beyond the $S_2$ multiplet, contributing to the index, let us expand the ${}_3\phi_2$ series.
 The first two terms read

 Here, the first term simply reflects the free ring mentioned above, without any contributions from additional operators.
 For the second term, we note that the numerator of the prefactor can now be associated to the operators $\lbrace\partial^{l_1+1}\omega_-,\partial^{l_2+1},\tilde{\omega}_+\rbrace$, $l_{1,2}\geq 0$, \textit{i.e.}, it excludes their zero-modes.
 This is consistent with an identification of the first four terms in the numerator of the second factor with the contributions of the operators $(\mu_0,\tilde{\mu},\tilde{\omega}_-,\omega_+)$.
 Such operators should not be paired with $\omega_-$ and $\tilde{\omega}_+$, because they are not independent due to the relations listed above.
 It seems that the remaining terms in the numerator can be interpreted in terms of relations, which effectively remove the operators